Giorgia (singer): Greatest hits-Le cose non-vanno mai come credi (2002)

-In 2002 she released her first Best of album titled Greatest hits – Le cose non-vanno mai come credi which sold more than 700,000 copies and stayed in the Italian chart for over a year.
+In 2002 she released her first Best of album titled Greatest hits – Le cose non-vanno mai come credi which sold more than 700,000 copies in Italy and 5 million worldwide and stayed in the Italian chart for over a year.
 The album spawned some Italian hits and was still in the Italian chart in 2008.

 The year ended with a duet with ex-Boyzone Ronan Keating.
 The song was We've Got Tonight, a cover of a hit by Bob Seger, and the duet with Keating was released across Europe.